dbaggett/medallion/README.md

 ```

 # Querying the GraphQL server

-_Consumption by clients such as Apollo has not been verified to work._

-A GraphiQL instance is available at http://localhost:8080
+A [GraphiQL](https://github.com/graphql/graphiql) instance is available at http://localhost:8080.

+## Introspection
-Run [this](https://gist.github.com/craigbeck/b90915d49fda19d5b2b17ead14dcd6da) introspection query to learn about supported types and their fields.
+Run [this](https://gist.github.com/craigbeck/b90915d49fda19d5b2b17ead14dcd6da) introspection query to learn about supported types and their fields manually.

+If your using an apollo client, [apollo-codegen](https://github.com/apollographql/apollo-codegen) can be used to generate the required schema file.

-## Post Examples
+## Http Examples

 Post to http://localhost:8080/graphql